 In the temples of Egypt, initiates were confined to lonely vaults for days, confronted with vivid projections, convincing apparitions and powerful temptations.
 It was Christ in the wilderness.
 The closer we get to Pure Mind, the more fiercely it is guarded by the fire of purity.
 No half measures, no pretending, only sincerity will do.
 The Knight Warrior must battle this mania continuously until he gains control, recovering for himself the secret elixir: Crowned with sanity!

-After a fight to the finish, the Templar returns from his ordeal to assist the community from which he came. "...devoted to protecting these pilgrims."
+After a fight to the finish, the Templar returns from his ordeal to assist the community from which he came....devoted to protecting other pilgrims making the journey.

 Copyright 2017 by The Pulpit.